oVirt/ovirt-site/source/feature/cluster-emulation-modes.html.md

 #### HandleVdsCpuFlagsOrClusterChangedCommand

 This commands will match an activated Host against the cluster definition.
-If the cluster is null then the host will be matched against the config values.
+If the cluster definition is null then the host will be matched against the config values.
 That match will set the cluster definition for the rest of the hosts in that cluster consider this pseudo-code:

       operational = false